Search

 Applications are invited from time to time, typically half a year before positions become vacant.

 No specific application form is needed, but applications should specify the candidate's past and present experience, compliance with the above requirements, motivation for seeking to come to NOT (e.g. future education or career prospects), and any other information the candidate wishes to submit for consideration.
 A CV and an endorsement by the student's supervisor should be attached.
 1-2 letters of reference from persons familiar with the student's work are welcome, but not required.
-Applications should be sent by e-mail to the address below.
-Any queries about the studentships may be directed to the same address.

 E-mail: director@not.iac.es